 “The best way to prevent West Nile virus infection is to avoid mosquito bites,” said Bi-County Public Health Officer, Dr. Phuong Luu.
 “We want to remind everyone to stay protected by wearing long pants and long sleeves, especially at dawn and dusk when mosquito activity is high, and by using a good mosquito repellent.”

 WNV is transmitted to humans and animals by the bite of an infected mosquito.
 Mosquitoes become infected when they feed on infected birds.
 Residents can reduce the risk of infection by practicing the “Three Ds”:

 1. DEET – Use a proven insect repellent like DEET.
 Other recommended repellents include: picaradin, lemon eucalyptus oil, para-menthane-diol, IR3535 or 2-undecanone.
 Always use according to label instructions.
 DEET can be used safely on infants and children 2 months of age and older.

 2. DAWN AND DUSK – Mosquitoes that transmit WNV bite in the early morning and evening.
 Wear proper clothing and repellent if outside during these times.
 Make sure that doors and windows have tight-fitting screens to keep mosquitoes out.
 Repair or replace screens with tears or holes.

-Sutter County: 1 human, 4 dead birds, 31 mosquito samples and 9 sentinel chickens have tested positive for WNV as of Sept 15, 2022.
+Sutter County: 3 human, 5 dead birds, 48 mosquito collections, and 8 sentinel chickens have tested positive for WNV as of Aug.
+17, 2023.